PhilMurwin/WinServiceBase/WinServiceBase/README.md

 ﻿## WinServiceBase Summary
-This is a windows service base project that is designed to run multiple processes semi-dynamically.
+This is a windows service base project that is designed to run multiple processes.
 It can be run from the command line using a flag or as a windows service.
 Starts up multiple processes each in it's own thread.
 Processes are expected to have a boolean config flag in the app.config